Skip to content

 That is correct…for the moment.

-Rather than repeat material that one finds in other medical dictionaries,* at the end of 2017, we began releasing material that is part of modern practice, which has gotten short shrift in other medical lexicons.
-Our goal is that newmedicalterms.com becomes users’ “go to” place where they’ll find important definitions unlikely to appear in other medical dictionaries.
+Rather than repeat material that one finds in other medical dictionaries,* in 2017, we began releasing material that is part of modern practice.
+This material has gotten short shrift in other medical lexicons.
+Our goal is that newmedicalterms.com becomes users’ ‘go to’ place to find important definitions unlikely to appear in other medical dictionaries.

 *Dorland’s, Mosby’s, Stedman’s, Taber’s

 For the short term, we are filling in huge gaps in terminology that are currently, and likely to remain, missing from traditional medical dictionaries.
-Some of these voids are becoming an ever-increasing part of daily practice–e.g., the plethora of abbreviations integral to Medspeak, as well as the material (think, genes) being taught in medical school which will soon be a core component of our therapeutic armamentarium.
+Some of these voids are becoming an ever-increasing part of daily practice–e.g., the plethora of abbreviations integral to Medspeak, as well as the material (in particular, genes) being taught in medical school which are becoming central to therapeutic considerations.
 Other gaps in terminology vary in size and importance from “must know” to“nice to know.”

-Until we can provide users definitions for all of the “important” genes and most of the 20,000+ genes identified by the Human Genome Project, we do users a disservice by allowing ourselves to get distracted and define terminology that users can already find in the other medical dictionaries.
+Until we can provide users definitions for all of the “important” genes and most of the 30,000+ genes identified by the Human Genome Project, we do users a disservice by allowing ourselves to get distracted and define terminology that users can already find in other medical dictionaries.

 We expect to begin incorporating traditional definitions–e.g., from anatomy, cardiology, physiology, pharmacology, surgery, etc in 2021.
 It is impossible to project how long it will take before that process is complete…perhaps 3 years.